marvin-hansen/bazel-diesel-postgres/README.md

 Note, if your postgres server uses a different default database or password, ensure you update the POSTGRES_DATABASE_URL in the .env file accordingly.

+To build the crate with Bazel, ensure you have [Bazelisk installed](https://github.com/bazelbuild/bazelisk/releases).

 3) Run the example